engineyard/ey-docs/pages/customize-unicorn.md

 ## Introduction

 Unicorn does not employ **keep files** for its configuration file.
-Because of this, we wanted to show you how you can enable Unicorn customization without the use of a keep file.
+This page describes how to customize Unicorn without a keep file.

-As we were re-writing the control scripts for Passenger, we wanted a simple way to set things in the *environment*.
-The file `env.custom` was created to solve this problem.

 By updating the file `/data/myapp/shared/config/env.custom` we can do the following:

   - Create an alternate Unicorn configuration file.
-  - Start Unicorn with bundler versus running the system Unicorn.
+  - Start Unicorn with Bundler versus running the system Unicorn.

 ## Unicorn env.custom file

-If your application is named myapp, you would update the following file:
+Update the following file, where myapp is the name of your application:

     /data/myapp/shared/config/env.custom